Key questions to ask your financial adviser

 Other advisers are happy to advise customers no matter what the size of their pension fund is.

 It’s always worth finding out if an adviser has a lot of experience of advising clients in a similar position to yours.

 Q6: Will you give me ongoing advice and what will this cost?

-You may not need ongoing advice, but if that is something you think may be useful in the future, it’s worth asking about it and finding out the likely costs.
+You might not need ongoing advice, but if that is something you think might be useful in the future, it’s worth asking about it and finding out the likely costs.